About Your Library

 Both the Main and Village Branch Libraries have color copiers available for public use.
 Black and white copies are $0.15 per page and color copies are $0.25 per page.

 Wireless access is available for patron use at both libraries.
-At the Main Library, the best wireless connection is located on the first floor near our Local History Room or the seating area near the Adult Mystery collection on the middle level.
+At the Main Library, the best wireless connection is located on the first floor near our Local History Room, the seating area near the Adult Mystery collection and the Children's Area on the middle level.
 If your laptop is not wireless-ready, you may connect directly to our network via a cable.
 If you do not have your own cable, you may request one at the Adult Services desk.

 Public computers are available for patron use throughout the building.
 Please be sure to have your library card with you to sign up for the computers.
 If you do not have a library card, you may temporarily request a one-time use guest card.
 Be sure to bring a valid ID with you at that time.

 NOTE: Computers shut down 30 minutes prior to the library's posted closing time.
 Our reservation system also stops signing users onto our public computers 10 minutes to our computer lab's closing time.
 Please make sure you come in before that cutoff time if you wish to use the public computers.
-For our Internet Policy and Use Procedure, click here.
+For more information, check out our Internet Policy and Use Procedure.

 Community & Board Room

 These rooms may be requested for use for meetings or events.
-If you would like to reserve either room, please call Cheryl at (845) 786-3800 ext 14 or reserve online.
+If you would like to reserve either room, please call Cheryl Fellner at (845) 786-3800 ext.
+14 or reserve online.
 Online reservations must be confirmed by a call from the library first before your reservation is considered valid.

 We have two microfilm machines available for use; one in the mid-level and one in the local history room in the Main library.
 We have Journal News and New York Times microfilms available for your perusal.

-We have one typewriter available for public use in the mid-level of the Main library.
+We have one electric typewriter available for public use in the mid-level of the Main library.

 Local History Collection